 To be fair and honest, inform your agent before they agree to accept your listing.
 If the odds of a successful sale are low, the agent might choose to decline the listing.
 Or with your understanding and agreement, they may agree to accept it, but with a mutual understanding of minimal effort and expense on their part during the marketing process.

 I believe this is not how to successfully negotiate an offer.
-I guess they think they're protecting their sellers from the big, bad buyer agent bully and their mysterious pressure tactics.
-Or they don't want to waste their precious time.
+I guess they think they're protecting their sellers from the buyer agent and their pressure tactics.
+Or they don't want to waste their time.
 Whatever their faulty reasoning, I feel they're actually doing their seller a serious disservice.

 The absolute best way to negotiate a successful agreement is to have the buyer agent sitting at the negotiating table.
-Thus, the seller's agent enjoys the golden opportunity to ask questions about the offer and the buyer.
+This way, the seller's agent has the opportunity, in person, to ask questions about the offer and the buyer.
 For example, before advising the seller, it's prudent to know if the buyer is pre-qualified for the mortgage or if the closing date is set in stone or if the deposit can be increased.
 If the offer is conditional upon the sale of the buyer's home, the listing agent should know the terms of the listing of the buyer's property.
 Is it priced correctly?
 If not, the offer isn't worth the paper it's written on.

-Such details are very helpful while negotiating an offer.
-If the listing agent understands kinesthetics, they can also read the body language of the buyer agent.
+These details are important while negotiating an offer.
+If the listing agent is good at reading people, they can also interpret the body language of the buyer agent.
 People can speak volumes without saying a word.
 Unfortunately, as in any sales-driven industry, negotiation skills vary considerably in the real estate industry.
 Unfortunately, many sales people are not much more than order takers.

 Various options can also be discussed with the buyer's agent when considering counter-offer terms.
 In other words, it's a great opportunity to negotiate terms and avoid making a decision in a vacuum.
-Prior to putting pen to paper, I often ask the buyer's agent to call their client to 'test the waters', so to speak.
+Prior to making any changes and countering the offer, I often first ask the buyer's agent to call their client to talk it through.

-A personal presentation also provides the buyer's agent with the chance to actually participate in the negotiations and do their job for their buyer client - to professionally plead their case, as it were.
+A personal presentation also provides the buyer's agent with the chance to actually participate in the negotiations and do their job for their buyer client.

 So, whether a seller or buyer, how to negotiate a real estate offer with the greatest chance of success is to ...